Bachelor of Science in Political Science – Global Affairs Online

 Program Overview

-Keep pace with the evolving international political climate in the Bachelor of Science in Political Science – Global Affairs online program.
+Keep pace with the evolving international political climate with a bachelor’s in global affairs degree.
 Designed for working professionals seeking a flexible pathway to opportunities with international agencies, this convenient bachelor’s degree program expands your knowledge of political behavior, institutions, processes and ideas.

 Develop strong research and analysis abilities as you progress through online coursework that focuses on the major political concepts from ancient Greece to the modern era.
 Explore the political history of Africa, learn about international relations and conflict resolution, and benefit from a curriculum that reflects current global issues.
 This bachelor of political science online program empowers you to pursue transformative roles worldwide.

-Graduates of this online political science program will:
+Graduates of this online global affairs degree will:

 • Gain an understanding of Africa's diverse histories and cultures as well as its complex social, economic and political realities